 TT: How was the service of black soldiers viewed once the Armistice had been called?

 AN: so, this is quite interesting ….
 Twist.
-Now, the 369th they name will be the Harlem Hell Fighters as many of them, It was a National Guard unit from New York THey would return to the City of New York with a parade.
-There quite a violent response to some African American soldiers as they returned home
+Now, the 369th they name will be the Harlem Hell Fighters as many of them, It was a National Guard unit from New York.
+They would return to the City of New York with a parade.
+There was quite a violent response to some African American soldiers as they returned home

-For many what will happen.
-Is that instead of returning?
-To live in the United States black veterans will either asked to be discharged in France or once they come back to the United States and are discharged.
-They will move back to France - because they experienced better racial relations - that are conditions than they ever had in the United States.
+For many what will happen, is that instead of returning to live in the United States black veterans will either asked to be discharged in France or once they come back to the United States and are discharged.
+Or they will move back to France - because they experienced better racial relations - that are conditions than they ever had in the United States.